pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

 This class represents text and images shown on a document page.
 All MuPDF document types are supported.

-The usual way to create a textpage is :meth:`DisplayList.getTextPage`.
-Because there is a limited set of methods in this class, there exist higher level shortcut methods in the :ref:`Page` class, which incorporate creating an intermediate :ref:`DisplayList` and then invoke one of the following methods.
+The usual ways to create a textpage are :meth:`DisplayList.getTextPage` and :meth:`Page.getTextPage`.
+Because there is a limited set of methods in this class, there exist wrappers in the :ref:`Page` class, which incorporate creating an intermediate text page and then invoke one of the following methods.
 The last column of this table shows these corresponding :ref:`Page` methods.

 For a description of what this class is all about, see Appendix 2.